tattietech/HNDGradedUnitProject/README.md

-# Native Sins E-Commerce Web Application
+# Band Merch E-Commerce Web Application

 > **Note**: This is an academic project created while I was studying Software Engineering.
 The SDK versions and build tools reflect the time of development and are documented as-is for historical accuracy.
 It is not live nor will it be maintained any further.